 Jacques Attali, a 76 year old French political advisor and theorist, recently noted that pandemics commonly usher in a change in power.
 Perhaps that explains some of the "why now?' volatility America is experiencing and how suddenly public opinion has changed with respect to institutional racism.
 Attali believes that the most significant power shift in the post pandemic world will be the full emergence of new technology.
 Yet, he cautions, will we use it to benefit and improve life or will we let it be used authoritatively?
 In many ways, that will depend on the leaders we choose and the health of our democratic society.
 As we slowly strengthen our nation by facing hard issues I'm hopeful.
 After all, last decade we made advances in balancing power for women through the #metoo movement.
 Now we have the opportunity to balance power for black, brown and native peoples by bringing more justice into our criminal justice system.
 A power balance means more voices will be heard therefor more brainpower will be available to guide us through the uncertainty ahead.
 Balanced power ensures we'll remain a strong democracy and reinforces the American ideal.
 As we balance power we reduce the misery we tolerate as a society and bring more light into our lives.

 Reverend Sharpton, 65, however, can testify that balancing power and changing a system, such as institutional racism, is historically hard.
-To begin with, it's important to define institutional racism.
+To begin with it's important to negotiate consensus on the definition of institutional racism.
 Wikipedia says it's "a form of racism expressed in the practice of social and political institutions which is reflected in disparities regarding wealth, income, criminal justice, employment, housing, health care, political power and education, among other factors."
-In the 1967 book Black Power: The Politics of Liberation, Carmichael and Hamilton write, "When terrorists bomb a black church and kill five black children, that is an act of individual racism, widely deplored by most segments of the society.
+In the 1967 book Black Power: The Politics of Liberation, Carmichael and Hamilton explain, "When terrorists bomb a black church and kill five black children, that is an act of individual racism, widely deplored by most segments of the society.
 But when in that same city – Birmingham, Alabama – five hundred black babies die each year because of the lack of proper food, shelter and medical facilities, and thousands more are destroyed and maimed physically, emotionally and intellectually because of conditions of poverty and discrimination in the black community, that is a function of institutional racism."
 Racism in policing is similarly pervasive.
 Outlining that complexity through analysis of the tragic police killing of EMT Breonna Taylor comedian Trevor Noah said, "Every single day in America we're reminded that there are different criminal justice systems depending on who you are.
 There's one for the rich and one for the poor, there's one for white people and a different one for black people and apparently there's also one for those who oppose police brutality and for those who commit it...What happened to Breonna Taylor is not just a few bad cops it's not even really just about the cops.
-I'ts also the legislature that gave them the to power to break into houses, the judge that signed the warrant, the police department that didn't act against these officers and the county that charged the protesters for challenging these rules.
+I'ts also the legislature that gave them the power to break into houses, the judge that signed the warrant, the police department that didn't act against these officers and the county that charged the protesters for challenging these rules.
 In other words what happened to Breonna Taylor wasn't a failure of the system it was the system working as intended.
 And that is why people are fighting for the system to be changed."
 Time magazine discusses that subject further in How Institutional Racism Kills Black People.
 Prefacing their 1967 book, Carmichael and Hamilton write, "The whole question of race is one that America would much rather not face honestly and squarely.
 To some it is embarrassing; to others, it is inconvenient, to still others, it is confusing."
 America?
-Are we better than that now?
+Are we beyond than that now?

 In the video above artist Paul Rucker displays objects of systemic racism.
 Rucker says, "I had an epiphany I had a realization that white supremacy is there but the biggest force of white supremacy is not the KKK it's the normalization of systemic racism."